-This last 10 years has been Newcastles’s time.
-Spirit-ness, fight, integrity of the people.
+This last ten years has been Newcastle’s time.
+Spirit-ness, fight and the integrity of the people.
 There’s a tribal-ness to it.
 It’s the courageousness and individuality of Geordies.

 As well as being a European city, Newcastle is also known as a university city boasting Newcastle University as well as Northumbria University.

 Newcastle played a major role during the 19th-century Industrial Revolution and was a leading centre for coal mining, shipbuilding, engineering, munitions and manufacturing.
 Heavy industries in Newcastle declined in the second half of the 20th century; with office, service and retail employment now becoming the city’s staples.

 Newcastle’s economy now includes corporate headquarters, learning, digital technology, retail, tourism and cultural centres, from which the city contributes £13 billion towards the United Kingdom’s GVA.
 Among its icons are Newcastle United football club and the Tyne Bridge.
 Since 1981 the city has hosted the Great North Run, a half marathon which attracts over 57,000 runners each year.

 Newcastle is a city which houses a unique civic pride between Geordies.